Almost Twelve

 Divine Dance

-I’ve often enough run on about my love of dance and long Terpsichorean history—ever since the pudgy age of ten dancing squares.
-I t’s been seventy years now of twinkling toes and many styles in the interim, also amply discussed elsewhere in ethnic detail.
-For the past thirty years, I’ve danced (mostly by myself) in a variety of gay bars—the only place one could usually find good dance rhythms—and four or five years ago discovered ecstatic dance in a peaceful, ceremonial environment.
+This ninth Id-Entity will naturally continue my life-long focus on dance—ever since 1952 at the pudgy age of ten dancing in squares.
+My life of twinkling toes in many ethnic styles is amply discussed elsewhere.
+For at least 50 years, I’ve danced (mostly by myself) in an array of gay bars—the only place usually to find good dance rhythms—and in 2018, I discovered ecstatic dance.
 One moves as moved by the music, and the resulting ecstasy can be of a very spiritual nature, or at the very least psychically exhilarating.

-Naguals only mature after they’ve lived a full cycle of 52 standard years.
-Then we became a full-fledged nagual in 1994—right when I went back to a regular regimen of dancing.
-Our formal divination was by Tezcatlipoca on the day Ce Ollin (One Earthquake) in that year, ordaining us as Pilzincoyotl (Young Coyote), spirit of dance.
-A half-cycle later (26 years) in 2020—just before the onset of the pandemic—we ceased being Young Coyote and became an official deity of dance named Quetzalcoyotl (or Quetzal-Coyote, the Quetzal being an exotic plumed bird).
-According to our day-name, we’re also worshipped as Ollintecuhtli (Lord of Motion, esp.
-Earthquakes—when the earth itself dances).
+Now, please understand that naguals only mature after living a full cycle of 52 solar years.
+So, we became a full-fledged nagual in 1994—just as I went back to a regular regimen of dancing.
+Our formal divination was by Tezcatlipoca on the day Ce Ollin (One Movement) in that year, ordaining us a deified spirit of dance.
+A half-cycle (26 years) later in 2020—just before the Pandemic—we were canonized as an official deity of dance with the rank of Quetzalcoyotl.
+Worshippers should address us as Ollintecuhtli, Lord of Motion, (esp.
+Earthquakes—when the earth itself dances), but you can just call us Quake.

-Please don’t take my remarks about naguals as a sign I suffer from psychotic delusions.
+Please don’t think these are psychotic delusions.
 They’re not delusions but illusions, sur-realities.
 (Besides, reality itself is simply a construct of illusions.)
-You may also call my illusions of divinity psychotic, but they’re perfectly harmless.
+Actually, my illusions of divinity may be psychotic, but they’re perfectly harmless.
 I don’t need anyone else to worship or believe in me.
 Just knowing I’m a god is plenty good enough.
 Precious few folks realize that they’re in fact deities.

 ###